na-na-hi/renget/archive/scuffedproxy.md

     Disabled "Scuffed Tense" by default on the preset, fucks the prose up.
     **Uptime not guaranteed.**

+> why do I keep getting backend/general errors? sometimes the account is banned and it will not work until I manually fix it. it is worse on workdays

 ## current proxy url
 ```
 https://translated-incident-tournament-par.trycloudflare.com/v1